vamangori/ytd/README.md

 Step 3: Select your desired quality from the list of available formats.

-Final Step (for Playlists): Choose how you want to save the files (e.g., in a folder).

 All downloaded files will be saved into a Downloads folder created in the same directory as the script.